Search

 Mark Sleasman

-Mark Sleasman is entering his fourth season as the Oilers assistant coach in 2023.
-Sleasman has an overall record of 20-21-5 as the assistant coach of the Oilers.
-He has coached twelve all-Great Midwest players and one all-region selection.
+Mark Sleasman is entering his fifth season as the Oilers assistant coach in 2024.
+Sleasman has an overall record of 27-27-10 as the assistant coach of the Oilers.
+He has coached 13 all-Great Midwest players and two all-region selections.

 The 2022 season ended in the G-MAC Quarterfinals to Lake Erie College, who would go onto the Final Four of the NCAA DII Men's Soccer Tournament.
 The Oilers finished the season with a 9-8-1 record.
 Findlay had four players named all-conference with the headline coming from Brendan Ash who won the Elite 26 Award.
 Six players were also selected to the Academic All-District Men's Soccer Teams by the College Sports Communicators.